khaors/geocompr/main.md

 <p class="caption">(\#fig:pointextr)Locations of points used for raster extraction.</p>
 </div>

-The second example involves raster extraction along a line or lines.
+The second example shows raster extraction along a line or lines.
 For this purpose, we will create a simple line going from northwest to southeast of the Zion National Park (\@ref(fig:lineextr):A):